otto-de/api-guidelines/api-guidelines/rest/resources/naming-conventions/rules/should-not-use-external-identifier-as-primary-resource-identifier.md

 ---
-type: SHOULD NOT
 id: R100077
 ---

-# use external identifiers as primary resource identifiers
+# SHOULD NOT use external identifiers as primary resource identifiers

 When you create an API endpoint that requires a resource identifier, you SHOULD NOT use an external identifier as resource identifier.
 Example: You're about to implement `some-resource/{external-id}`, assuming that `some-resource` is your resource and `external-id` is an ID that is not under your control - you'd better not do that.